Skip to main content

 The Quest for More Information

-TxCI and other researchers and community activists recognize the significance of understanding response rates in detail.
-These data are instrumental in planning effective communication and engagement strategies to improve participation in the decennial census; however, the Bureau’s state and county level response rates are either too broad or too granular to provide the data we need to understand patterns and reasons for non response.
+TxCI and other researchers and community activists recognize the significance of ACS response rates.
+These data points are instrumental in planning strategies to improve participation in the decennial census.
 To deepen our understanding, TxCI’s research department embarked on an exploration of response rates by region.

 Identifying Regional Patterns

-One of the questions that emerged was whether there are systemic patterns across neighboring counties?
-Are there useful regional inferences to be made, and could addressing impediments at a regional level be an effective strategy?
+One of the most basic questions that emerged was whether there are systemic patterns in response rates across neighboring counties?
+If so, are there useful regional inferences to be made, and could addressing impediments at a regional level be an effective strategy?
 TxCI’s research yielded four critical insights.

 Regional Patterns in ACS Response Rates